Early Christianity in Edessa and the Church of the East

 Basically, there is a belief is that a disciple of Jesus named Thaddeus was one of the 70 that Jesus sent out to witness in Luke 10.

-That Jude was the brother of Jesus (Matthew 13:55-56)--and reportedly he preached in Pella after the Jewish revolt of 67-70 A.D.
+That Jude mentioned was the brother of Jesus (Matthew 13:55-56)--and reportedly he preached in Pella after the Jewish revolt of 67-70 A.D.
 (Cheney DH.
 Jesus, His Brother, and Paul Their Lives and Archaeological Evidence.
 Gatekeeper Press, ebook, 2022)--he then may have continued to then go to Edessa.

 So, there is some indication of a witness to Edessa in the 1st century A.D.

-Now in one report, supposedly near 100 A.D., the Apostle Thomas sent him to Edessa (it is doubtful Thomas lived until that year, but it may be possible).
+Now in one report, supposedly near 100 A.D., the Apostle Thomas sent Thaddeus to Edessa (it is doubtful Thomas lived until that year, but it may be possible).
 Others point to the year 50 A.D. that Thomas sent Thaddeus as that is about the year King Abgar V of Edessa reportedly died.

 Wikipedia has the following: